FilipAngelov/MSE-Time-Series-Forecasting-Stock-Market/README.md

 #### Purpose
 The purpose of the project is to develop a time series forecasting regression models and classifications model for stocks trading on the Macedonian Stock Exchange (MSE).

+#### Dataset
+The dataset that we have is containing stock exchange data like open/close price, volume, etc. for each of 22 stocks that had daily trading activity on the exchange for periods between 1997-Jan-09 and 2020-Aug-25.
+The data set contains a time series data that is nonconsecutive, of unequal time length, and has different number of instances based on trading activity for the 22 stocks.

+We are converting the time series data to a supervised learning structure to solve the problem as a regression or classification.
+Converting the time series data to a supervised learning structure includes preparing a 40 days look-back sequence of each of the features to predict the price 7 days in the future.

+Dataset was split into train and validation period based on a cutoff date.
+Various validation periods were tried like leaving the most recent 30, 100, and 300 days for validation and using the rest for train.

+A separate Test dataset file containing timeseries data for the same 22 stock starting from 2020-Aug-26 running for 30 days until 2020-Sep-25 was used to test models.

+Train and test datasets can be found in Data folder.

 #### Models
 For regression we use statistical, traditional machine learning, and deep neural networks and learning models to predict the stock price 1, 7, or 30 days ahead of time.
 For classification we use traditional machine learning models to classify stock buying signals as buy/hold/sell based on multiple features.